YTread Logo

 make

-the mold fit even though I needed to cut the corners off the bandsaw with the table set at a 45 degree angle make quick work of corners and the mold would now fit perfectly the mold was specifically designed to allow the walnut chips to be positioned around a solid center dowel this would give me a solid center to install the joint quill and a wait bolt later on as well as allowing for vibration damping through the butt of the cue, the point of this was to give the cue a nice crisp hit but not send much vibration to the shooter's hand now that the mold was ready it was time to start placing the nut now this was a bit
+s quick work of the corners and the mold would now fit perfectly The mold was specifically designed to allow the walnut chips to be placed around a solid center peg, this It would give me a solid core to install the pen joint and a holding bolt for later, as well as allow for vibration damping through the butt of the cue.

 how to make a custom hybrid epoxy pool cue on a wood lathe plus trick shots 4k